danushsingla/ai_analytics/README.md

-Create the tracker site for each website showing all info being analyzed Create a table in the frontend showing a list of websites they have More testing must be done to ensure security of using an api key with the use of api urls selection
+Create the tracker site for each website showing all info being analyzed Create a table in the frontend showing a list of websites they have More testing must be done to ensure security of using an api key with the use of api urls selection Create listening schema since grabbing api data can vary per call

 ## Huge Security Violations
 Since we have an endpoint that is `/gtmtracker.js`, anybody can see our complete gtm tracker code.
 Could be a big deal down the road but we must forget this due to the ease of development.
 RLS is disabled for all tables in Supabase, this needs to be addressed at a later time Clerk Auth will always be in dev mode unless a domain is purchased (with valid DNS) Since public api key is used for confirming incoming requests, multiple security issues can happen (such as spam)

+# Analysis
+Semantic Analysis (how does the customer feel talking to the AI?)
+Latency Analysis (how fast the AI can respond to queries?)
+Usage Rate (How much is the AI used compared to other services?)
+Human-Sounding Rate (How much does AI sound like a human?
+We could provide examples of real responses from the AI for management to analyze)
+Breach Analysis - Analyze cases of potential breaches in private information Usage/Traffic Analysis - Note how often usage in the AI changes over time (graph) API Usage for the AI - Analyzing the cost of the AI based on the model used